aws-samples/dynamic-cicd-example/README.md

 ## Instructions ##
 * Clone the Repo
 * Unzip the files
-* Commit the files to your BitBucket Repository
+* Commit the dynamic-cicd-repo unzipped contents to your BitBucket Repository
 * Follow the blog post here: